-The peer group for 2018 remained unchanged from 2017, except for the addition of Citizens Financial Group, Inc. (CFG).
-Citizens was added to the peer group based on several factors, including financial metrics that are comparable to the existing peer group, an overlap in geographic markets with PNC, similar products and services offered, and the inclusion of Citizens in the peer groups of some of PNC's other peers.
+Each year, the Committee reviews the composition of the peer group with management and its independent compensation consultant.
+For 2018, the Committee believed that the existing peer group generally provided a balanced mix of institutions in light of our size, mix and scope of businesses, products and services, and sources of executive talent.
+PNC is larger than a majority of the peers, positioned between the median and the 75th percentile of the peer group, based on total assets, revenue and market capitalization.
+For 2018, the Committee approved the addition of Citizens Financial Group, Inc. ("Citizens").
+Citizens was added to the peer group based on several factors, including financial metrics that are comparable to the existing peers, an overlap in geographic markets with PNC, similar products and services offered, and the inclusion of Citizens in the peer groups of certain other peers of PNC.